Vienna's Jewish Museum returns painting seized by Nazis to heirs

 Last year, Austria's Der Standard newspaper reported that hundreds of books and works of art now in the Jewish Museum may have been stolen by the Nazis.

-The museum is in discussion with other heirs of Epstein in a separate restitution case, the spokesman said.
+The museum is in discussion with the heirs of owners of another Epstein painting in a separate restitution case, the spokesman said.

 (Reporting by Shadia Nasralla; Editing by Robin Pomeroy)